PatBall1/detectree2/docs/source/tutorial.rst

 preventing overfitting.
 If validation loss is substantially higher than training loss, the model may be overfitted.

-To understand how the segmentation performance improves through training, it is also possible to plot the AP50 score over the iterations.
+To understand how the segmentation performance improves through training, it is also possible to plot the AP50 score (see below for definition) over the iterations.
 This can be done with the following code:

 .. code-block:: python